CareTime logo CareTime.care

 How call management records support CQC evidence

-Two of the five CQC quality categories are directly supported by communication records.
+Two of the five quality categories are directly supported by communication records.

-Responsive — This category assesses whether a care home acts on the needs of residents and their families, including how well it manages enquiries and responds to concerns.
-A documented record of how calls are handled, how quickly families are called back, and how many enquiries were answered — rather than missed — is concrete evidence of responsiveness.
+Responsive — The new framework names a specific KLOE on listening to and responding to feedback.
+A documented record of how calls are handled, how quickly families receive callbacks, and how many enquiries are answered — rather than missed — is concrete evidence of responsiveness to the people who matter most to a home.

 Well-Led — This category examines governance and oversight.
-A registered manager who reviews daily communications activity, tracks call patterns, and can demonstrate a consistent oversight process is building the kind of evidence the Well-Led category requires.
-An unreviewed call log adds less than one that a manager demonstrably reviews each morning.
+A registered manager who reviews daily communications activity, tracks call patterns across the week, and can describe a consistent oversight process to an inspector is building exactly the kind of evidence the Well-Led KLOEs require.
+An unreviewed call log adds less value than one that a manager demonstrably reviews each morning.

 A note on AI-generated documentation

-Care England has published guidance warning about the risks of using AI to generate core CQC documentation such as policies, procedures, and audit reports.
-The concern is that AI-generated content may lack the specificity, accuracy, and contextual grounding that CQC inspectors expect — not that AI itself is problematic.
+Care England has published guidance warning about the risks of using AI to generate CQC documentation — policies, procedures, and audit reports.
+The concern is that AI-generated content may lack the specificity, accuracy, and contextual grounding that inspectors expect.

 CareTime's tools produce records based on actual call data.
-The Morning Brief summarises what happened on your phone lines yesterday — it is not interpreted or composed content.
-The records are factual and timestamped, which makes them appropriate as supporting evidence rather than as policy documents.
+The Morning Brief summarises what happened on your phone lines yesterday.
+It is not composed or interpreted content — it is a factual record of events, timestamped and available for inspection.
+That distinction matters when inspectors ask about the reliability of your evidence sources.

 Start before you need it.
 Evidence built over months carries more weight than a week of activity before an inspection.
 A 30-day pilot of Silent Guard begins building a call record immediately.

 Make the Morning Brief part of your daily routine.
-If you review communications activity each morning and can describe that process to an inspector, you have a demonstrable oversight routine — not just a data log.
+If you review communications activity each morning and can describe that process to an inspector, you have a demonstrable oversight routine — not just a data log sitting in a system.

 Want to see this in action?

-CareTime's Silent Guard is available now for a 30-day pilot. £29, no contract.
+CareTime's Silent Guard is available now for a 30-day pilot. £49, 1-page pilot letter — exit by reply-email.